FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

     public Claw() {
         leftSolenoid = new DoubleSolenoid(CLAW_LEFT_FORWARD_ID, CLAW_LEFT_REVERSE_ID);
         rightSolenoid = new DoubleSolenoid(CLAW_RIGHT_FORWARD_ID, CLAW_RIGHT_REVERSE_ID);

+        state = State.OPEN;
     }
 ```

-The constructor is very straightforward.
-Each of the solenoid objects is defined.
+The constructor is pretty simple as all we do is just set up the solenoids and set up our initial state.
 In the parameters, there are two IDs representing the forward and reverse direction for each pneumatic cylinder.
 The reason there are two IDs is because air needs to be pumped from a different tube for each direction the double-acting solenoid makes the piston in the cylinder go in.
+In our previous subsystem, we would also define a ton of motor configuration settings here, but solenoids are much simpler and don't have such methods.

 ### Update Function